 OSBA embraces innovative, industry-leading best practices.

-- Enhance current and develop new revenue streams with an emphasis on diversification.
+- Enhance OSBA's current and develop new revenue streams with an emphasis on diversification.

 - Implement cutting-edge tools to streamline activities and maximize efficiencies.

 - Recruit, develop and retain a highly skilled association staff.